campos-engineering-innovation/report-builder/.github/ISSUE_TEMPLATE/builder.md

 ---
-name: General Builder Sheet
+name: Builder
-about: Bugs that happen in the general Builder sheet, such as broken dropdowns, misspellings, etc.
+about: Bugs that happen in the Builder sheet, such as broken dropdowns, misspellings, etc.
 title: "[BUILDER]: "
 labels: ''